Yamasee/skypath-ios-sdk/README.md

 #### Turbulence

-SDK provides turbulence data in a GeoJSON format and as an array of models.
+SDK provides turbulence data in a GeoJSON format and as an array of models.<br>
+Aircraft type must be set.
+See [Aircraft](#aircraft) for more details.

 ```swift
 let json = YamaseeCore.shared.getTurbulenceGeoJson(